Robust Regression and Outlier Detection: Topics

 The book has seven chapters.
 The first is introductory; it describes simple linear regression (in which there is only one independent variable), discusses the possibility of outliers that corrupt either the dependent or the independent variable, provides examples in which outliers produce misleading results, defines the breakdown point, and briefly introduces several methods for robust simple regression, including repeated median regression.
 The second and third chapters analyze in more detail the least median of squares method for regression (in which one seeks a fit that minimizes the median of the squared residuals) and the least trimmed squares method (in which one seeks to minimize the sum of the squared residuals that are below the median).
 These two methods both have breakdown point 50% and can be applied for both simple regression (chapter two) and multivariate regression (chapter three).
-Although the least median has an appealing geometric description (as finding a strip of minimum height containing half the data), its low efficiency leads to the recommendation that the least trimmed squares be used instead; least trimmed squares can also be interpreted as using the least median method to find and eliminate outliers and then using simple regression for the remaining data, and approaches simple regression in its efficiency.
+Although the least median has an appealing geometric description (as finding a strip of minimum height containing half the data), its low efficiency leads to the recommendation that the least trimmed squares be used instead.
 As well as describing these methods and analyzing their statistical properties, these chapters also describe how to use the authors' software for implementing these methods.
 The third chapter also includes descriptions of some alternative estimators with high breakdown points.

 The fourth chapter describes one-dimensional estimation of a location parameter or central tendency and its software implementation, and the fifth chapter goes into more detail about the algorithms used by the software to compute these estimates efficiently.
 The sixth chapter concerns outlier detection, comparing methods for identifying data points as outliers based on robust statistics with other widely used methods, and the final chapter concerns higher-dimensional location problems as well as time series analysis and problems of fitting an ellipsoid or covariance matrix to data.
 As well as using the breakdown point to compare statistical methods, the book also looks at their equivariance: for which families of data transformations does the fit for transformed data equal the transformed version of the fit for the original data?

 In keeping with the book's focus on applications, it features many examples of analyses done using robust methods, comparing the resulting estimates with the estimates obtained by standard non-robust methods.
 Theoretical material is included, but set aside so that it can be easily skipped over by less theoretically inclined readers.
 The authors take the position that robust methods can be used both to check the applicability of ordinary regression (when the results of both methods agree) and to supplant them in cases where the results disagree.